Blog

 QOTD

-“In fact, the most important part of every plan is planning on your plan not going according to plan.”
+“The only way to win in a Las Vegas casino is to exit as soon as you enter.”
 Excerpt FromThe Psychology of Money: Timeless Lessons on Wealth, Greed, and HappinessMorgan HouselThis material may be protected by copyright.